Call Us Now! 877-223-6046

 Internet begins with a Distribution Point.
 This is the location of signal origination.
 Internet Service Providers (ISPs) differ in how they provide the signal/connection from the distribution point to end users:

-on earth to a satellite many miles above the Earth’s atmosphere.
+On earth to a satellite many miles above the Earth’s atmosphere.
 After the signal is received, it is beamed to your satellite dish/receiver.
 This is hard wired to a modem and then to your computer via wire or Wi-Fi.
 Lag time, ping or latency is the time for the signal to be transmitted back and forth.
 This can slow down streaming video and is not recommended for gaming.
 There are system work arounds (and we would be happy to help you work those out).

 In town (Spokane city limits for example), the options for internet may include: T-mobile (fixed wireless - cell based - we sell this and can set you up), CenturyLink (hard-wired - we sell this and can set you up), Xfinity (wired), TDS (wired).
 These products have little to no latency and high data allowances per month.